Original Columbia Cover

 As you can guess from the very short overall timing for this disc [42:44 minutes], André Tchaikowsky observes none of the repeat signs.
 And yet I enjoyed every moment of his performance enormously, realizing from his measured but irresistibly vivacious treatment of the fourth variation, if not from the very start, that this was to be an interpretative achievement of the highest distinction.

-Born in Warsaw in 1936, Tchaikowsky escaped the Holocaust and studied after World War II in Lódz, Paris, and Warsaw, returning to France in 1957 to become a pupil of Nadia Boulanger in composition and Stefan Askenase in piano.
+Born in Warsaw in 1936 [1935 is probably correct], Tchaikowsky escaped the Holocaust and studied after World War II in Lódz, Paris, and Warsaw, returning to France in 1957 to become a pupil of Nadia Boulanger in composition and Stefan Askenase in piano.
 Of those two disciplines, composition was the closer to his heart, and from 1960 onward, settling in England, he restricted his concert appearances in order to concentrate on producing a series of works in many genres, including a String Quartet, a Piano Concerto, two song cycles, and an opera based on Shakespeare's Merchant of Venice that was nearly complete when he died of cancer in 1982.

-Billed by Dante as the first volume in a commemorative series of reissues, this digitally remastered 1964 recording (originally produced by Eric Macleod) reveals Tchaikowsky's playing as crisp but never harsh, with a fine sense of balance among the various strands of Bach's polyphonic textures.
+Billed by Danté as the first volume in a commemorative series of reissues, this digitally remastered 1964 recording (originally produced by Eric Macleod) reveals Tchaikowsky's playing as crisp but never harsh, with a fine sense of balance among the various strands of Bach's polyphonic textures.
 Whether or not his instincts as a composer are to be credited for the sheer natural insight of the performance, I am constantly struck by the pianist's unerringly apt choice of tempo and articulation, and the nice equilibrium he achieves between rhetoric and lyricism, pathos and exuberance, extrovert assertion and inward communion.
-Agreeably in evidence, too, is his sense of humor; this can also be enjoyed in a brief "anti-self-portrait" in French, which is, unaccountably, the only element in the informative booklet left without an English translation [see below].
+Agreeably in evidence, too, is his sense of humor; this can also be enjoyed in a brief "anti-self-portrait" in French, which is, unaccountably, the only element in the informative booklet left without an English translation [see below for the English translation].

 The end of the review above refers to an "anti-self-portrait" that André wrote for Columbia Records.
 Here is that portrait in English: